-As of January 1, 2025, ASTM allows submitting authors to choose to publish their journal article or STP chapter open access (OA) by paying an OA fee.
+As of January 1, 2025, ASTM will allow submitting authors to choose to publish their journal article open access (OA) by paying an OA fee.
 These authors will retain copyright and will agree to publish with ASTM under a CC BY license.
-The fee for a journal article is \$2,500, and the fee for an STP chapter is \$1,250.

-Journal and STP authors who do not choose this OA option will continue to be allowed to deposit their final article in their company or university repositories with appropriate reference to the source journal after a 12-month embargo period.
+Journal submitting authors who do not choose this OA option, as well as all STP authors, will continue to be allowed to deposit their final article in their company or university repositories with appropriate reference to the source journal after a 12-month embargo period.
 Prior to that time a pre-press version can be deposited.
 ASTM will retain and defend the copyright for all non-OA articles.
 For more details see the following Policies and Procedures section below.